18F/git-seekret/README.rst

 git-seekret
 ===========

-Prevent yourself from committing sensitive information into your repositories.
+Git module that prevents you from committing sensitive information into your repositories.

 Description
 ===========